 Dissertations exist as the most difficult, most comprehensive writing assignment that students will undertake during their academic career.

-Writing tip #5: begin as early as possible when writing a dissertation.
+Writing tip #5: Begin as early as possible when writing a dissertation.
 Dissertations typically begin around 50 pages and can be hundreds of pages long, depending on the topic being researched.

 If you’ve entered a doctorate program, you’ll need some key information before you begin tackling writing a dissertation.

-- Starting Your Presentation
+- Starting Your Dissertation